-A soft break or soft return is a carriage return automatically inserted by the software program usually because of a word wrap.
-Soft returns allow you to continue typing without having to press the Return key manually at the end of each line.
-The picture shows an example of soft returns with formatting marks enabled.
-The soft returns look like an arrow that goes down and then points to the left, much like the arrow seen on the Enter key.
+A soft break, soft return, or soft enter is a carriage return automatically inserted by the software program, usually because of a word wrap.
+Soft returns allow you to continue typing without having to press Enter (may also be labeled as Return) manually at the end of each line or margin.
+The picture shows soft returns with formatting marks enabled.
+The soft return symbol is an arrow point down and to the left, like the arrow seen on many Enter or Return keys.

 Example of creating a soft return

 Below is a text box that demonstrates soft returns.
 As you type text in the below box, you can continue to type without having to press Enter.
 When the text reaches the right edge of the text box, it automatically moves to the next line.
 Additionally, if your browser supports the ability to resize the text box, you can resize it to see how the soft returns change depending on the available space.
 If these returns were hard returns, the location of the return would always remain in the same position.